JoeK1992/bloggo/README.md

 👤 **Elena Cavallero, Duncan Crawley, Alex Tristram, Gary O'Connor and Joe Kelly**

-Bloggo is an Android app designed to be an user-friendly, fun and interactive way for users to store their travel history, blogs and photos.
+Bloggo is a mobile designed to be an user-friendly, fun and interactive way for users to store their travel history, blogs and photos.
 The app was created during the project phase on the Northcoders bootcamp.

 ## Functionality